Weather forecasting: Numerical weather prediction

 Commerce provides pilot reports along aircraft routes, and ship reports along shipping routes.
 Research flights using reconnaissance aircraft fly in and around weather systems of interest such as tropical cyclones.
 Reconnaissance aircraft are also flown over the open oceans during the cold season into systems that cause significant uncertainty in forecast guidance, or are expected to be of high impact three–seven days into the future over the downstream continent.

 Models are initialized using this observed data.
 The irregularly spaced observations are processed by data assimilation and objective analysis methods, which perform quality control and obtain values at locations usable by the model's mathematical algorithms (usually an evenly spaced grid).
 The data are then used in the model as the starting point for a forecast.
-Commonly, the set of equations used to predict the physics and dynamics of the atmosphere are called primitive equations.
+Commonly, the set of equations used to predict the physics and dynamics of the atmosphere is called primitive equations.
 These are initialized from the analysis data and rates of change are determined.
 The rates of change predict the state of the atmosphere a short time into the future.
 The equations are then applied to this new atmospheric state to find new rates of change, which predict the atmosphere at a yet further time into the future.
 This time stepping procedure is continually repeated until the solution reaches the desired forecast time.

 The length of the time step chosen within the model is related to the distance between the points on the computational grid, and is chosen to maintain numerical stability.
 Time steps for global models are on the order of tens of minutes, while time steps for regional models are between one and four minutes.
 The global models are run at varying times into the future.
 The Met Office's Unified Model is run six days into the future, the European Centre for Medium-Range Weather Forecasts model is run out to 10 days into the future, while the Global Forecast System model run by the Environmental Modeling Center is run 16 days into the future.
 The visual output produced by a model solution is known as a prognostic chart, or prog.
 The raw output is often modified before being presented as the forecast.
-This can be in the form of statistical techniques to remove known biases in the model, or of adjustment to take into account consensus among other numerical weather forecasts.
+This can be in the form of statistical techniques to remove known biases in the model, or of adjustments to take into account consensus among other numerical weather forecasts.
 MOS or model output statistics is a technique used to interpret numerical model output and produce site-specific guidance.
-This guidance is presented in coded numerical form, and can be obtained for nearly all National Weather Service reporting stations in the United States.
-As proposed by Edward Lorenz in 1963, long range forecasts, those made at a range of two weeks or more cannot definitively predict the state of the atmosphere, owing to the chaotic nature of the fluid dynamics equations involved.
+This guidance is presented in coded numerical form and can be obtained for nearly all National Weather Service reporting stations in the United States.
+As proposed by Edward Lorenz in 1963, long-range forecasts, those made at a range of two weeks or more cannot definitively predict the state of the atmosphere, owing to the chaotic nature of the fluid dynamics equations involved.
 In numerical models, extremely small errors in initial values double roughly every five days for variables such as temperature and wind velocity.